repejota/apiholdit/README.md

 ## Introduction

-APIholdit is a drop-in and easy to deploy microservice who exposes an HTTP API you can use to generate placeholder images with a desired text.
+APIholdit is a drop-in and easy to deploy microservice who exposes an HTTP API you can use to generate placeholder images with a desired text, automatically centered and scaled.

 For example:

 ![psh screenshot](https://github.com/repejota/apiholdit/raw/develop/placeholder-example-1.png "placehoder example")

+## User Documentation

+Documentation for users

+## User Documentation

+Documentation for developers

 ## Continuous integration